Home » Food and Drinks » Low Carb Almond Flour Tortillas

 How to Store Almond Flour Tortillas

 If you make more almond flour tortillas than you can eat in one sitting, you can keep them for later.
 Simply place them in an airtight container and place it in the fridge.
-They should be good the next day and maybe even the day after that.
+They should be good the next day.
+I’ve noticed that they get dry and brittle after a couple of days.

 almond flour tortilla in a press, on a plate, and with butter